What is a startup pitch deck?

 • AI tools dramatically reduce the cost of maintaining a living deck: updating a section and regenerating relevant slides takes minutes, not days

-• The living deck connects to the broader principle in The Innovation Toolkit: great innovation documentation evolves continuously with what you learn
+• Maintain multiple formats: a full deck for meetings, a shorter version for email, and a one-pager for introductions.
+The living deck principle from The Innovation Toolkit applies: great documentation evolves continuously with what you learn

 • Mistake 1: Leading with the solution - Opening with what you built before establishing why it matters.
 Fix: Make the investor feel the problem before you reveal the solution.

-• Mistake 2: Market sizing by wishful thinking — 'We need just 1% of a $100B market.'
-Fix: Bottom-up sizing from real customer numbers.
-Show your logic, not your ambition.
+• Mistake 2: Market sizing by wishful thinking - 'We need just 1% of a $100B market.'
+Fix: Bottom-up sizing from real customer numbers using our TAM/SAM/SOM methodology.

 • Mistake 3: The feature-heavy product slide - Listing 15 features tells investors you do not know what matters most.
 Fix: Pick your top 2-3 differentiated capabilities and explain why they are defensible.